leswlk/password-strength-checker/README.md

 ## Security Considerations

 While this tool provides basic password strength checking, it should not be used as the sole method for password validation in production systems.
-Consider these additional security measures:
+As stated above, the following will be added in the near future:

 * Implement password hashing
 * Add rate limiting for password attempts